filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

       <td>Description</td>
       <td>
         <p>Every request made by a Spark checker feeds into the metric (after doing basic “fraud” detection”), regardless of whether the checker’s result aligns with its committee.</p>
-        <p>For every <code>&lt;round, providerId, payloadCid&gt;</code>, the number of datapoints feeding into the SLI should be close to the size of the committee.
+        <p>For every <code>&lt;round, providerId, payloadCid&gt;</code>, the number of data points feeding into the SLI should be close to the size of the committee.
 Committee size p50 is ~80, but it ultimately depends on depends on which nodes participate in the round.
 The aim is to have most committee sizes in the range of 40 to 100.</p>
       </td>
       <td>
         <p>Only the committee’s honest majority result for a <code>&lt;round, providerId, payloadCid&gt;</code> feeds into the metric.</p>